CS171/Homework_instructions/week-08/lab/week-08_lab.md

 9. **Add legend**

     The map/globe looks nice now, but you are missing one important piece - a legend.
+Check out the sample data to decide what legend you want to use.
+In general, you always have to make the decision whether to use a continuous color scale or discrete color steps.

-For now, we would like you to implement a legend with four steps reflecting the four different colors in the color array in the constructor.
-Think of this task as producing a very small barchart with less complex data.
+    In this case, we would like you to implement a legend using discrete color steps first.
+     You can make use of the ```color``` key value pair for each state in the ```stateInfo
+     ``` data structure. ```color``` reflects the ```category``` a country is in, which signifies
+      in which ```value``` range a state is in, i.e. 0-25, 26-50, 51-75, 76-100.

     These are the steps to complete the task:
     - start by creating a legend group and translate it to wherever you want it to be.